allen-n/rtm-mcp/MCP_SETUP.md

    }
    ```

+5. **Important:** Replace:
+   - The `command` path with your actual npx path from step 2
-3. Replace `YOUR_API_KEY_HERE` with the API key you generated in Step 2
+   - `YOUR_API_KEY_HERE` with the API key you generated in Step 2
-4. If your server is running on a different host/port, update the URL accordingly
+   - The URL if your server is running on a different host/port

+**Why use the full path?** Claude Desktop doesn't inherit your shell's PATH or nvm configuration, so it may find an older Node.js version.
+Using the full path ensures it uses the correct Node.js version (v18+).

 ### Windows